Kabocha-Network/kabocha-js.github.io/README.md

-# polkadot-js.github.io
+# kabocha-js.github.io

-Simple landing and project overview page for the polkadot-js family of repos.
-It is always accessible via https://polkadot.js.org/
+Simple landing and project overview page for the kabocha-js family of repos.
+It is always accessible via https://kabocha.js.org/